 All Staff are required to keep confidential any information regarding patients and staff, only informing those that have a need to know.
 In particular, telephone conversations and electronic communications must be conducted in a confidential manner.

 Confidential information must not be disclosed to unauthorised parties without prior authorisation by a senior manager.
-Staff must not process any personal information in contravention of the GDPR 2016 or DPA2018.
+Staff must not process any personal information in contravention of the UK GDPR 2016 or DPA2018.

 Any breaches of these requirements will potentially be regarded as serious misconduct and as such may result in disciplinary action.